MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 2. Select **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)** > **Career Coach** > **Brand and preferences**.

 3. Upload the **educational institution icon**.

-The educational institution icon is used throughout Career Coach to identify content unique to your educational institution, course catalog resources throughout the app, and on the real-world experiences section of the dashboard.
+The icon is used throughout Career Coach to identify content unique to your educational institution, course catalog resources throughout the app, and on the real-world experiences section of the dashboard.
 The icon is best formatted as:

 - A transparent PNG
 - Aspect ratio of 1:1
 - Maximum size of 64 px x 64 px

 4. Upload the **educational institution thumbnail**.

-The educational institution icon will be used for course catalog resources throughout the app when a specific image isn't available for a course.
-The icon is best formatted as:
+The thumbnail will be used for course catalog resources throughout the app when a specific image isn't available for a course.
+The thumbnail is best formatted as:

 - A PNG
 - Aspect ratio of 16:9
 - Maximum size of 360 px x 200 px

-5. Add the **educational institution's privacy URL**.
-If added the privacy URL will be available to students in the Career Coach app.
+5. Add the **educational institution's privacy policy URL**.
+If added, the institution's privacy policy will be available for students to review in the Career Coach app.

 6. Select **Submit**.

-#### LinkedIn connection
+### LinkedIn connection

 The LinkedIn configuration connects Career Coach with public alumni data from LinkedIn.

 > [!IMPORTANT]
 > This is a required section - Career Coach can not be enabled without the LinkedIn page connection verified.

-##### Add and confirm the LinkedIn page
+#### Add the LinkedIn page

 1. Sign in to the **[Teams admin center](https://admin.teams.microsoft.com)**.